-I’m in New Orleans this mornings, and will deliver the opening keynote for the annual Career Education Colleges & Universities annual conference.
+I’m in New Orleans this morning and will deliver the opening keynote for the annual Career Education Colleges & Universities annual conference.

-The quote pretty well sums up my keynote, and captures the essence of the issues the education industry faces today.
-Things are now changing so fast that the realties of our world are
+The quote pretty well sums up my keynote and captures the essence of the issues the education industry faces today.
+Things are now changing so fast that the realities of our world are

 - rapid knowledge obsolescence, and the rapid emergence of new knowledge;